bhranti100/pdsnd_github/README.md

 bikeshare

 ### Description
 It is a python project to understand U.S. bikeshare data.
 It calculate statistics for users to choose the data and filter for a database to analyze.
-This is an interactive program.

 ### Files used
 bikeshare.py